aneeshgupta42/RandomBreakout/README.md

 1. The game window isn't maximised or minimized during play.
 2. Java13 is used.
 3. The entire `game_ag468` folder, with all of it's constituent directories and files is downloaded and used.
+4. `game_ag468/src/breakout/Main.java` is the file run.

 ### Impressions
 - Pretty intensive, really made me evaluate if class was for me
-- You learn a lot
+- You learn a lot, and practically revise a lot of Java programming
-- Open ended nature is enjoyable, I liked the high amount of creative liberty
+- Open ended nature is really enjoyable, I loved the high amount of creative liberty
 - Perhaps could be better if there is a bit of guidance on how to actually adopt good practices when you begin to code (by planning/sketching or something)
 - Know what bad practices are, but don't know how to properly, timely, and easily code beginning with good practices.